yuxi16/Post-Quantum-Linkable-Ring-Signature/README.md

 This repository contains the implementations of our paper "Efficient Linkable Ring Signatures: New Framework and Post-Quantum Instantiations", which was published at ESORICS 2024.

-**WARNING**: This project is developed for experimental and demonstration purposes.
+**WARNING**: This project is for experimental demonstration and efficiency evaluation.
 The code has not been audited and may contain bugs, vulnerabilities, or other security flaws.
 This implementation is NOT ready for production use.

 ## Paper Overview